SEO Guide to Creating a Website Uptime Monitor Using Python

 pip3 install yagmail

-If you get any errors about other missing modules, you can use the same code above to install the rest.
-Just make sure to replace the last part with the name of the new module.
-Sometimes the names aren’t obvious; you can search for the module names here.
+If you get any errors about other missing modules, you can use the same command above to install them—replace the package name as needed.
+If a package name isn’t obvious, you can search for it on PyPI.

 Creating MySQL Tables

 First, we need to set up the database where we’ll store our monitoring data.
-There are two common ways to access and manage MySQL: via the command terminal and via phpMyAdmin GUI by cPanel.
+There are two common ways to access and manage MySQL: via the command line and via the phpMyAdmin GUI in cPanel.

 Option 1 – Command Line Terminal:

-If you are without cPanel or most comfortable in the terminal, follow this guide for logging into MySQL to create the database and user.
-Then, run the SQL statements below to create the tables.
+If you don’t have cPanel or prefer the terminal, follow this guide for logging into MySQL to create the database and user.
+Then run the SQL statements below to create the tables.

 Option 2 – phpMyAdmin:

 If you have access to cPanel, you can create the database and user in the MySQL Databases area.
-After that, head over to phpMyAdmin (also found in cPanel).
-Select your database from the list on the left side.
-In the SQL tab found at the top, enter the following SQL statement to create the table that will contain the websites you want to monitor.
-If you have this table already created from one of my earlier guides, you can reuse that table instead.
+After that, open phpMyAdmin (also found in cPanel).
+Select your database from the list on the left.
+In the SQL tab at the top, enter the following SQL statement to create the table that will contain the websites you want to monitor.
+If you already have this table from an earlier guide, you can reuse it.

 You can also insert website records via SQL as shown below (websiteid is auto-generated):